YesShubham01/campus_events/README.md

-# campus_events
+# CampusEvents

-A new Flutter project.
+A Event broadcast application with Flutter and Firebase which let user register in one click.

 ## Getting Started